RicardoMiguel/exports-assignment/README.md

 production as it'd put some pressure on the system.

 High testing coverage would give bigger reliability and maintainability (in long-term).

+Due to the nature of the source data, the solution has to put all the data in memory - which is not optimal for various reasons.
+A solution to circumvent that could be either create a huge migration to put vehicles' data all together or create a tool to insert all that data into a different database.

 ### REST API Access Permissions
 * **Database**: User with "ReadWrite" role to `exports.jobs` collection;